semiprorl/attach_vehicle/README.md

 [COMMANDS]

-Press "E" for attach/detach the vehicle when u are in the benson truck
+Press "E" for attach/detach the vehicle when u are in the benson trunk